Gregory Parkes: Bishop of Pensacola-Tallahassee

 On March 20, 2012, Pope Benedict XVI appointed Parkes as the fifth bishop of Pensacola-Tallahassee.
 Parkes attended his first ad limina meeting with Benedict XVI at the Vatican prior to his consecration.
 Parkes was installed and consecrated on June 5, 2012, at St. Paul's Church in Pensacola, Florida.
 Archbishop Thomas Wenski was the consecrating prelate.
 Bishops John Noonan and Felipe Estévez were the co-consecrators.

 In March 2015, Parkes led a public procession on Palm Sunday.
 He helped carry a large wooden cross through the streets in Gulf Breeze, Florida.
 The procession stopped along the way to observe the stations of the cross.

 In October 2015, Parkes authorized a petition for Pope Francis to canonize 86 Native Americans, priests, religious lay brothers, and men, women and children known as Martyrs of La Florida.
 A month later, Parkes presented the petition to the U.S. Conference of Catholic Bishops (USCCB). which subsequently endorsed the petition.
 In October 2023, that petition advanced from the diocese to the Vatican, where officials will determine if the individuals named in the petition qualify as martyrs, a prerequisite for their beatification.

-In May 2016, a group of parents protested the appointment of Reverend Roy C Marien as principal of John Paul II Catholic High School in Tallahassee, Florida.
+In May 2016, a group of parents protested the appointment of Roy C Marien as principal of John Paul II Catholic High School in Tallahassee, Florida.
 The parents objected to several teen novels authored by Marien that they felt were sexually explicit.
 In response, Parkes cited Marien’s excellent record as a pastor and school administrator.